3 parties claim early leads in Nigeria's presidential vote - NewsBreak

 3 parties claim early leads in Nigeria's presidential vote

-Each of the three frontrunners in Nigeria’s hotly contested presidential election claimed they are on the path to victory Monday, as preliminary results trickled in two days after Africa 's most populous nation went to the polls.
+ABUJA, Nigeria (AP) — Each of the three frontrunners in Nigeria’s hotly contested presidential election claimed they are on the path to victory Monday, as preliminary results trickled in two days after Africa's most populous nation went to the polls.

 Only one of Nigeria's 36 states has officially announced results, with the ruling party’s Bola Tinubu winning by a wide margin in Ekiti state, yet each party said it was on track to winning.